SharePoint vs WordPress comparison

 Find out what your peers are saying about SharePoint vs. WordPress and other solutions.
 Updated: March 2024.

-SharePoint is ranked 1st in Web Content Management with 17 reviews while WordPress is ranked 2nd in Web Content Management with 11 reviews.
+SharePoint is ranked 1st in Web Content Management with 146 reviews while WordPress is ranked 2nd in Web Content Management with 28 reviews.
 SharePoint is rated 7.8, while WordPress is rated 8.2.
-The top reviewer of SharePoint writes "Stable and scalable collaboration system; good for document and file sharing, and offers fast issue resolution from its support team".
-On the other hand, the top reviewer of WordPress writes "A versatile platform for web development that has helped me cater to a diverse range of clients".
-SharePoint is most compared with Citrix ShareFile, Microsoft OneDrive, Dropbox, Box and OpenText Documentum, whereas WordPress is most compared with Adobe Experience Manager, Quintype, Liferay Digital Experience Platform, Drupal and Squiz Digital Experience Platform.
+The top reviewer of SharePoint writes "Good integrations, helps with collaboration, and increases visibility".
+On the other hand, the top reviewer of WordPress writes "Very customizable, and forms the base for most websites on the Internet".
+SharePoint is most compared with Citrix ShareFile, Microsoft OneDrive, Dropbox, Box and OpenText Documentum, whereas WordPress is most compared with Quintype, Adobe Experience Manager, Liferay Digital Experience Platform, Drupal and TerminalFour Site Manager.
 See our SharePoint vs. WordPress report.

 See our list of best Web Content Management vendors.